PMistry123/task-management-app/README.md

 ## Notes

-* Steps to see data coming form local storage instead of hardcode array from backend.service.ts
+* Steps to fetch data from local storage instead of hardcode array from backend.service.ts

 Uncomment code in  dashboard.component.ts